This Article's Contents

 John Danforth was an Episcopal Priest, then a US Senator.
-He said this last year:
+He said this last year, about seeking theocracy:

 We are free today to practice our faiths.
-If we each did that more thoroughly this would be a happier and safer nation.
-But if we let our country surrender its freedoms to our home-grown theocrats, we, our kids, and our grandkids will deeply regret it.
+If we each did that more thoroughly this would likely be a happier and safer nation.
+But if we let our country surrender its freedoms to a home-grown theocracy, we, our kids, and our grandkids will deeply regret it.

 This is from one of my letters to the editor of a local newspaper, September 20, 2006.